Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 **Looking at how materials fluoresce in UV light.** - The world looks different when it's lit by UV... see how you can use this type of light to make clothes look extra-bright, find out whether banknotes are real or fake, and revive dead glowsticks.

-Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2023-01-13 by Chiara Delpiano Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2024-02-04 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-02-15 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->